Huron (English band): Biography

 Huron were signed in 2008 by Rising Records UK.
 Their debut album titled Cheyne Stoking came out in 2009 and received glowing reviews from the international music press with a KKKK in Kerrang! and 8/10 in Rock Sound.
 In May 2009 Bruce Dickinson played the track "Break Your Neck" and talked about the album on his BBC radio show.
 Huron then toured the UK extensively with bands including Valient Thorr and Viking Skull and got their first festival booking with the Clive Aid Festival along with Marshall Law and Praying Mantis.
 Huron continued touring the UK and eventually got booked for the Hellfire Festival along with Saxon, Anvil and Fields of the Nephilim.
 During 2010 Huron were booked to play the Hammerfest II festival along with Devil Driver, Suicidal Tendencies, Orange Goblin and Iced Earth.

-After a successful tour and debut festivals Huron went into the studio to start recording their second album, Mary Celeste, released worldwide through Casket Records UK on 30 May 2011.
-This album was very well received and achieved 7/10 with Metal Hammer.
+After a successful tour and debut festivals, Huron went into the studio to start recording their second album, Mary Celeste, which was released worldwide through Casket Records UK on 30 May 2011.
+This album was well received by global audiences and achieved 7/10 with the Metal Hammer magazine.
 2011 saw Huron play Hard Rock Hell V The Metal Gods Festival which finished of a very productive year.

-In 2011, after a successful tour and debut festivals Huron went into the studio to start recording their second album titled Mary Celeste which was released worldwide on 30 May 2011.
-The reviews from the international press were strong with a solid 7/10 in the Metal Hammer magazine.
 The momentum started building with their music being played on Total Rock Radio, Planet Rock and a host of others from all over Europe and the US.
-Towards the end of 2011, Huron were booked to play Hard Rock Hell V sharing stage 2 with acts Sanity Days, Warbringer and Hellfighter.
+Towards the end of 2011, Huron were booked to play Hard Rock Hell V, sharing stage 2 with acts Sanity Days, Warbringer, and Hellfighter.